pbdeuchler/Classy/README.rst

 Classy is an MIT licensed library written in Python.

-Classy is built for simplistic document classification, and is built with web application usage in mind.
+Classy is built for document classification with web application usage in mind.
 Classy simplifies the process down for you, so all you need to do is train it.

 ::